sovus-tartar/ded-s_projects/kvadratka_test_generator/readme.md

         ./test_generator
 2. Enter number of tests you want to get
-3. To put tests to file you may use ">>" in linux terminal
+3. To put tests to file you may use ">" at bash terminal

 ## The format of tests